-I, (insert your name), (tick and complete as applicable) an electorate candidate for the electorate at the 2023 General Election, or party secretary for the Party hereby appoint the following scrutineer (insert name) for the following purposes Complete this section if you are a candidate appointing a scrutineer The issuing of votes at these advance voting place(s): The issuing of votes and the preliminary count at these voting place(s): The count of advance votes on election day.
+l, (insert your name),

+a candidate for the electorate

+hereby appoint the f following scrutineer (insert name)

+for the following pu rposes

+Complete this appointing a so section if you are a candidate crutineer

+The issuing of v otes at these advance voting place(s):

+-

+The issuing of vo otes and the preliminary count at these

+otes and the preliminary count at these

+otes and the preliminary count at these

+The early count of advance votes on election day.
 Only one scrutineer per candidate can be appointed.
 The scrutiny of the rolls and the official count.
 One or more scrutineers can be appointed for this but only one, for each candidate, is allowed to be present at any time unless permitted by the Returning Officer.

-To be at the office of the designated office of the Electoral Commission when special vote declarations are checked.
+To be at the designated office of the Electoral Commission when special vote declarations are checked.
 One or more scrutineers can be appointed but only one is allowed to be present at any time.

-A judicial recount of electorate votes.

-Electorate candidates affected by an application for a recount may appoint scrutineers for the recount.
+A judicial recount.
+Electorate candidates affected by an application for a recount can appoint scrutineers for the recount.
+Candidate e (signature cannot be typed or digital certificate) Date